 Designations Congruent with Things: Chapter 22

-“Do not ignore my questions with science fiction tangents, Newton; I am in no mood to be compared to Princess Leia.”
+“Do not deflect my questions with science fiction tangents, Newton; I am in no mood to be compared to Princess Leia.”

 Chapter warnings: Realistic depictions of neurological, physical, and bureaucratic trauma.
 War.
 Grief.
 Death.
 Mental illness.
 Regular illness.
 Panic attacks.